Dress Purple to help break the silence around child abuse

 We are excited to be working with our local school boards to have schools across Peel join us as we DRESS PURPLE on October 24.
 Peel CAS will also be participating in the province wide I Break the Silence social media campaign.

 Don’t have anything purple in your closet for October 24?
 Peel CAS has #iBREAKthesilence t-shirts available.
-Shirts are only $5 and can be ordered online here.
-Shirts are available in a variety of sizes and will be available for pick up at the agency located at 6860 Century Avenue.
+Shirts are only $5, available in sizes women's and men's xl and xxl and will be available for pick up at the agency located at 6860 Century Avenue.
+To order, please email email@example.com.

 Thank you to all our partners for helping us to raise awareness of how we can all work together to keep kids safe.